The Roma People’s Project at Columbia University

 By looking at what it is, we can change what it can be.

 The Roma People’s Project is a start-up initiative at Columbia University that will address how Roma have represented themselves and how they have been represented by others.
 It will identify, centralize, examine, and curate images and information about the Roma people in order to bring them to the forefront of academic and public consciousness.

 The Center for Justice serves as the incubator of the Roma People’s Project and assists in its development.
 The RPP aligns with the Center’s mission of empowering vulnerable people who suffer from criminalized identities, discrimination, stigma, and lack of inclusion within mainstream society.

 BACKGROUND: THE PLIGHT OF THE ROMA PEOPLE

-Most people know so little about the Roma that the very word is often alien to them.
-However, the term “Gypsy” (as well as “Travelers”) is more widely recognized and often serves as the only point of reference.
-Yet, the word conjures images of beggars and pickpockets, or romantic images such as fortune-tellers and dancers.
+To some, the term “Roma” is alien and unfamiliar, but the term “Gypsy” (as well as “Traveler”) often serves as a more widely recognized point of reference.
+Yet, this word can conjure negative images of beggars and pickpockets, or romantic images such as fortune-tellers and dancers.
 Hence, many people, especially in the United States, believe “Gypsy” refers only to a lifestyle and not an ethnic group.
 Others mistakenly assume “gypsies” are a thing of the past.

-The Roma originated in Northern India and migrated to Europe about a thousand years ago.
+In reality, the Roma originated in Northern India and migrated to Europe about a thousand years ago.
 Roma subgroups went through periods of nomadism, which is an enduring part of the public perception of “Gypsies”.
-Today, most of the Roma are sedentary or semi-sedentary, and the population is estimated to be 8-12 million in Europe.
+Today, most of the Roma are sedentary or semi-sedentary, and the population is estimated to be around 8-12 million in Europe.

 Estimates vary because many Roma hide their ethnicity.
-Nonetheless, Roma are Europe’s largest ethnic minority and sizable populations are also found throughout the world.
-The New York area is a particularly prominent hub for Roma.
+Nonetheless, the Roma are Europe’s largest ethnic minority and sizable populations are also found throughout the world.
+The New York area is a particularly prominent hub for the Roma.

 GLOBAL SIGNIFICANCE OF THE ROMA PEOPLE’S PROJECT